Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Barrel sauna care mistake #4: not ventilating

-Proper ventilation of the sauna is crucial to avoid moisture and mold growth.
+Proper ventilation of the sauna is crucial to prevent moisture and mold growth.

-After the sauna session, the air in the sauna is moist and warm.
+After the sauna session, the air in the sauna is humid and warm.

-If you simply close the door after using the sauna, the warm, humid air cannot escape and settles in the sauna.
+If you simply close the door after using the sauna, the warm, humid air cannot escape and stagnates in the sauna.

 This promotes the formation of mold, which not only smells unpleasant but can also be harmful to health.

-How to avoid this mistake when caring for your barrel sauna:
+Here's how to avoid this mistake when maintaining your barrel sauna:

 To avoid this, you should ensure adequate ventilation after using the sauna.

-Open the doors and, if available, the windows of the sauna to let the warm, humid air escape.
+Open the doors and, if available, the windows of the sauna to allow the warm, humid air to escape.

 Make sure that the ventilation slots are also open.

-If possible, let the sauna air out for some time before entering it again.
+If possible, let the sauna air out for a while before entering it again.

-This way you can ensure that the humidity decreases and the sauna stays dry.
+This will ensure that the humidity decreases and the sauna remains dry.

-By regularly ventilating, you can help ensure that your barrel sauna lasts longer and you can enjoy your sauna sessions without the risk of mold forming.
+Regular ventilation can help your barrel sauna last longer and allow you to enjoy your sauna sessions without the risk of mold growth.

 Going to the sauna with a cold?
 Healing or dangerous?

-Barrel sauna care mistake #5: Not cleaning the sauna inside
+Barrel sauna care mistake #5: Not cleaning the inside of the sauna

-Regular maintenance of your barrel sauna's sauna room is crucial to extend its lifespan and always ensure a hygienic sauna experience.
+Regular maintenance of the sauna room of your barrel sauna is crucial to extend its lifespan and ensure a consistently hygienic sauna experience.

-An important part of maintenance is cleaning the interior.
+An important part of the maintenance is cleaning the interior.

-How to avoid this mistake when caring for your barrel sauna:
+Here's how to avoid this mistake when maintaining your barrel sauna:

-After each sauna session, you should immediately remove any surface dirt.
+After each sauna session, you should remove any surface dirt immediately.

-First let the barrel sauna cool down and then vacuum the floor and the loungers thoroughly.
+First, let the barrel sauna cool down, then thoroughly vacuum the floor and the loungers.

-It is best to use a vacuum cleaner with a soft brush to avoid scratches on the wood.
+It is best to use a vacuum cleaner with a soft brush to avoid scratching the wood.

-You can then wipe the interior with a damp, but not wet, cloth.
-A microfiber cloth is particularly suitable for this as it effectively absorbs dirt particles.
+Afterwards, you can wipe the interior with a damp, but not wet, cloth.
+A microfiber cloth is particularly suitable for this, as it effectively absorbs dirt particles.

-Be careful not to use harsh cleaning agents as these can damage the wood.
+Make sure you do not use harsh cleaning agents, as these can damage the wood.

-Such a basic cleaning should be carried out once a week to ensure optimal cleanliness and a feel-good atmosphere in your barrel sauna.
+Such a basic cleaning should be carried out once a week to ensure optimal cleanliness and a comfortable atmosphere in your barrel sauna.

-Another important step in wood care is to thoroughly clean the inside of the sauna to remove sweat stains and wood discoloration.
+Another important step in wood care is the thorough cleaning of the sauna interior to remove sweat stains and wood discoloration.

 To achieve this, it is recommended to thoroughly clean the barrel sauna once a year.

-For this purpose, you can use special sauna cleaners that are commercially available, such as the “ Lahti Sauna Care Set ”.
+For this purpose, you can use special sauna cleaners that are available in stores, such as the “ Lahti Sauna Care Set ”.

-These cleaners are specially tailored to the needs of sauna wood and ensure gentle but effective cleaning.
+These cleaners are specially designed to meet the needs of sauna wood and ensure gentle yet effective cleaning.

 Please follow the manufacturer's instructions for using the sauna cleaner.
-It is generally recommended to apply the cleaner to the wood and spread it with a soft cloth or brush.
+Generally, it is recommended to apply the cleaner to the wood and spread it with a soft cloth or brush.

-Then let the cleaner work for a few minutes and then rinse thoroughly with clean water.
+Then let the cleaner soak in for a few minutes and rinse thoroughly with clean water.

-By cleaning and maintaining it regularly, you can ensure that your barrel sauna always looks clean and attractive inside and that you will enjoy it for a long time.
+Regular cleaning and maintenance will ensure that your barrel sauna always looks clean and appealing inside, and that you will enjoy it for a long time.

-Barrel sauna care mistake #6: Not maintaining the oven
+Barrel sauna maintenance mistake #6: Not maintaining the oven

 A neglected sauna heater can lead to numerous problems and significantly shorten the lifespan of the device.